Table Saw Accident

 For at least five decades, I've been a carpenter too so I've always been extra cautious around all tools especially power tools.
 I've built homes and everything associated with homes and only suffered relatively minor injuries.

-I've had badly broken fingers due to basketball injuries but I always knew those broken fingers would heal so they weren't all that traumatic.
+I've had badly broken fingers due to basketball injuries but I always knew those broken fingers would heal so they weren't all that emotionally traumatic.
 These broken fingers also provided time to work on dexterity and technique with my uninjured hand on the piano so something good always came from those broken fingers anyway.
+If anything, I always seemed to come away from the broken fingers with significant improvement of my piano skills.

 Once the warmer weather arrives, I always pull my table saw out of the shed and start on home renovations as my health and spinal injuries allow.
-Until last week, I think I probably ran thousands of board feet safely through my table saw in the past month.
+Until last week, I think I probably ran thousands of board feet safely through my table saw in just the past month.
+My table saw gets a lot of use!
 For each cut, I'm always focused on safety and I think about the usual mistakes and pitfalls before and during each cut.
 Even during my accident last week, I was focused on what to beware of for this particular series of cuts.

 Last week, I was ripping relatively narrow strips of wood out of short pieces of treated 2x4s to replace some rotted lattice on an arbor at our side door.
 I purposely cut the 2x4 to length first so I would only be ripping relatively short pieces which is safer than ripping narrow eight foot lengths.
-There are two main dangers here in this case...
-1) because the lattice is on the thin side (3/8"), I couldn't keep the blade guard in place... and 2) you need to be careful that the thin piece doesn't bind and kick back at 100mph and/or lift and kick back at 100mph.
+For this type of cut, there are two main dangers...
+1) because the lattice is on the thin side (3/8"), I couldn't keep the blade guard in place... the guard would only make this type of cut more dangerous... and 2) you need to be careful that the thin piece doesn't bind and kick back at 100mph and/or lift and kick back at 100mph.
 Kick back is extremely dangerous and even a blade guard doesn't minimize this risk at all.
+I made sure I was not standing in the path of any potential kickbacks and I was laser focused on how to properly push the 2x4 through the saw.

 Fortunately, Sheila is still working from home so I called to her as I entered the house and let her know that I needed help.
 We rinsed it off in the kitchen sink and quickly decided we needed to head for the hospital immediately.